Sigil-Wen/QuadTreeCollision/README.md

 # QuadTreeCollision
- QuadTree LinkedLists used to efficiently simulate ball collision
+ QuadTree LinkedLists used to efficiently simulate collisions